w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

+---
+bibliography: refs.bib
+---

 # Data understanding

 The data understanding phase involves four steps, including the collection of initial data, the description of data, the exploration of data, and the verification of data quality.

 # Data collection (or acquisition)

+Data collection is the process of gathering and measuring information on targeted variables in an established system

+- The goal is to capture evidence that allows data analysis to formulate credible answers to the questions that have been posed

 Here a data analyst acquires the necessary data, including loading and integrating this data if necessary.

-The analyst should make sure to report problems encountered and his or her solutions to aid with future replications of the project.
+- The analyst should make sure to report problems encountered and his or her solutions to aid with future replications of the project.
-For instance, data may have to be collected from several different sources, and some of these sources may have a long lag time.
+- For instance, data may have to be collected from several different sources, and some of these sources may have a long lag time.
-It is helpful to know this in advance to avoid potential delays.

-- The analyst then proceeds to increase familiarity with the data,
+The analyst then proceeds to

+- increase familiarity with the data,
 - to identify data quality problems, to discover initial insights into the data,
 - or to detect interesting subsets to form hypotheses about hidden information.

+---

+Several *biases* can occur:

+- **Selection**: the sample used for data collection is not representative of the population being studied
+- **Sampling**: Arises when certain segments of the population are more likely to be included or excluded from the sample
+- **Response**: Occurs when participants in a survey or study provide inaccurate or misleading responses
+- **Confirmation**: Refers to the tendency to favor information that confirms pre-existing beliefs or hypotheses while ignoring or discounting contradictory evidence
+- **Cultural**: Occurs when data collection methods, survey questions, or study designs are culturally insensitive or fail to account for cultural differences
+- **Time-Interval**: Occurs when the timing of data collection influences the results
+- **Publication**: Tendency for researchers or journals to publish studies with positive or significant results while neglecting to publish studies with null or negative results
+- ... and many others

+---

 Still today, this is one of the most important steps for many companies: